 Babesia can cause degeneration and necrosis in kidney convoluted tubules, consequently a rise in BUN and CK is expected (Mosqueda et al., 2012).
 Serum AST and ALT concentrations are the indicators of hepatic function and the rise in serum ALT and AST may be due to alteration of liver function as a result of babesiosis (Zulfiqar et al., 2012).
 In the present case bilirubin level was increased significantly, this alteration may be attributed to intravascular hemolysis resulting in hyperbilirubinemia and icterus (Laxmirani et al., 2010).
 The changes in the protein picture in infected animals could be due to decrease in protein production as a result of deprivation of dietary protein resulting from anorexia and fever accompanied infection also, disturbed hepatic functions and destructed RBC’s and its excretion in urine can play a role (Al-Aboud et al., 2005).
 Babesia causes kidney and liver inflammation and due to the damage to these organs there is alteration in the serum levels of TP, albumin, globulin and ALKP.
-Hyperalbuminaemia, a relatively common finding in this study, was most likely due to dehydration, as it was mostly associated with concurrent hyperglobulinaemia (Schoeman et al., 2001).
+Hyperalbuminemia, a relatively common finding in this study, was most likely due to dehydration, as it was mostly associated with concurrent hyperglobulinaemia (Schoeman et al., 2001).

 Conclusions